kartiksaxena532/Prisma_NestJS/README.md

 ## Testing

 ```
-We can use swagger to test the api.
+We can use swagger or postman to test the api.
 ```

 ## Author